Stay Informed

 The first step in seeking a Visiting Faculty Grant is to find a school (or schools) interested in hosting you, sponsoring your visa, providing you with an office, and offering undergraduate courses about modern Israel that you will teach.

-We prioritize applicants who obtain invitations from the top 100 public universities as ranked by U.S. News and World Report.
-However, we invite applicants to contact Dr. Erika Falk (efalk@israelinstitute.org) to discuss potential university hosts before contacting any universities.
+We strongly suggest applicants contact Dr. Erika Falk (efalk@israelinstitute.org) to discuss potential university hosts before contacting any universities.

 Here is a sample letter that faculty can use for reaching out to potential host schools.